 Virtual school heads are in charge of promoting the educational achievement of all the children looked after by the local authority they work for.

 7. Monitoring arrangements

-This policy will be reviewed annually.
+This policy will be reviewed annually by the Pupil Premium Lead.
 At every review, the policy will be shared with the governing board.